tenancy/docs/docs/tenancy/1.x/hooks-database.md

 ---

 # Installation
 Most hooks have a really straight forward installation. `hooks-database` has a different approach and requires more work to actually get working.
-This package actually requires atleast 2 different packages:
+This hook actually requires atleast 2 different packages:
 - `Hooks-Database`
 - One of the Database Drivers